Lowry War: King murder trial and escape from Lumberton and Wilmington jails

-Guerilla war
+Guerrilla war

 On October 3, 1870, the Lowry Gang, including a dozen white members, stole large quantities of brandy from Angus Leach's still and destroyed what they could not cart away.
 Leach protested and was struck with the butt of a gun.
 A black man who attempted to help him was whipped with a trace and had his ears cut with a knife.
 The following day, Leach's neighbors formed a posse to track down the gang.
 The posse found 15 gang members at Applewhite's home between Plummer's Station and Red Banks, leading to a firefight and pursuit.
 Applewhite, Boss Strong, and Henderson Oxendine were wounded in the fighting, while one member of the posse, Steve Davis, was killed while confronting the gang at the edge of a field.
 The band retreated into Long Swamp, which was subsequently surrounded by over 150 armed men.
 Sheriff McMillan was wary of pursuing the outlaws into the thicket and requested that artillery be sent to flush them out, but in the meantime the gang had escaped and was reported 10 miles away from the swamp.

 Frustrated by their lack of success, the Police Guard decided to target some of the Indians they believed were helping the gang.
 On October 5, a detachment of guardsmen under Captain Murdock McLean arrested Andrew Strong and Malcolm Sanderson, accusing them of spying for the band.
 The guardsmen took them to the mill pond of William C. McNeil where an execution by firing squad was prepared at the direction of John Taylor, a wealthy planter, former member of the Home Guard, and a known racist.
 Strong managed to work himself free of the rope tying him and ran into Bear Swamp.
 The guardsmen then shot Sanderson and dumped his body in the mill race.
 Strong subsequently joined the Lowry Gang, while word spread among the Indian community that Taylor had ordered Sanderson's death.
 A justice of the peace indicted Taylor for murder, but he was released on bond.
 Fearing his life was in danger, he offered Sanderson's family money as compensation for the death.
 After they indicated their lack of interest, he made preparations to leave Robeson County, but remained to oversee the selling of his property.